 Getting a personal loan is another popular short-term finance solution because it can be done quicker than expected.
 There are plenty of businesses that guarantee money in your account in 24 hours when applied online.

 However, many people still avoid going through this path because of the huge interests that come together with the money borrowed.
 It’s a practical way of getting credit, since you do research for reliable companies, such Cashlady, with a good reputation in the market.

 Keep your (extra) expenses by the book

 Less is always more.
-So, don’t spend more money that you have, even when you just got a loan, or you have an unexpected “free” cash available.
+So, don’t spend more money than you have, even when you just got a loan, or you have an unexpected “free” cash available.
 Controlling your expenses is a crucial step to keep your good credit.
 Take notes of monthly expenses or download apps like Mint that is an excellent financial tracker.
-Check your balance and keep it always on green!
+Check your balance and keep it always on the green!